What kind of shingles should I use?

 How long does it take to install a new roof?

 An experienced, professional crew can complete most homes in a day.
 Rarely would it take more than two days to complete a job.
 Homeowners should expect a thorough cleanup, with the contractor hauling away all debris when the job is done.

 Most cities and townships require building permits for new roof installation.
 The roofing contractor should take responsibility for obtaining the permit from the proper governing authority.
 Permits are not required for minor roof repairs.

 Can I get an insurance discount?

 Some insurance companies offer substantial discounts for installing "hail impact resistant" or "class IV fire-rated" shingles.
 These discounts can be as much as 30% off homeowner insurance premiums for the proper shingle.
 Alltex is familiar with the materials and proper documentation by insurance companies.

 Roofing material manufacturers will warranty the shingles against any manufacturing defects.
 In other words, if the shingle failed because of a defect in the manufacturing process, the material will be replaced at no charge.
 Manufacturers do not, however, warranty their products against storm damage.
 Alltex provides a labor warranty, which ensures the roofing materials are installed properly.

 Can I tell if my roof will leak before a rain?

-Most roof leaks are usually a surprise.
-There are a few things you can look for from the ground (Binoculars can help).
+Most roof leaks are a surprise.
+There are a few things you can look for from the ground (binoculars can help).
 Look to see if any shingles are missing due to wind or tree rubs.
-Check for cracks in the rubber boots that snug up around all the pipes that penetrate your roof.
+Check for cracks in the rubber boots that snug up around the pipes that penetrate your roof.
 Also, make sure that all metal vent pipes have rainproof caps fastened on top.
-Look for debris (tree limbs, leaf build up) in valleys.
-Any of the above conditions should be corrected by a skilled roofing professional.
+Look for debris (tree limbs, leaf build-up) in valleys.
+Any of the above conditions should be corrected by a skilled professional.